edrex/notes.env/README.md

 nix run github:edrex/notes.env
 ```

-After a some network IO, the Notes.env top level menu will present.
+After a some network IO, the Notes.env top-level menu will present.
 Entry descriptions should provide sufficient documentation (submit a PR if you see ways to improve inline docs).

 If you want to run something that's not in the menu, press \` for a shell.